-Is the Capital One Walmart Rewards Mastercard worth it?
+Is the Capital One Walmart Rewards Mastercard right for you?

 The Capital One Walmart Rewards Mastercard is a good choice if you do most of your household shopping at Walmart and is especially valuable if you’re open to ordering groceries online.
 While a general rewards card will offer more flexibility, the Walmart Rewards Mastercard’s cash back rate on groceries is hard to beat without paying an annual fee.